heidyzs/OERAnalysis/LDA_Analysis.md

     ## 1 Highly Qualified     1
     ## 2 Most Qualified       2

 Now we want to see how well were able to cluster by topics.
-Create `check_classifications` to bind our "consensus" results with our topics.
+Create `check_classifications` to bind our consensus results with our `narrative_classifications` by `topic`.

 ``` r
 check_classifications <- narrative_classifications %>%